Is it Illegal to Work 'Off the Clock?'

 Recovering Back Wages for Off-the-Clock Work

-Preventing Off the Clock Work
+Preventing Off-the-Clock Work

-Allowing or requiring illegal off-the-clock work can result in large liabilities for an employer.
-While some managers may think that as long as they aren't requiring employees to work off the clock, then extra work is fine, that isn't the case.
-Even the eager employee who wishes to "go the extra mile" by working unpaid can later change his or her mind and request back pay, including liquidated damages, for off the clock work.
-A cautious employer should exercise control over employees' work and prevent unpaid work from being requested or allowed.
+Allowing or requiring illegal off-the-clock work can result in significant liabilities for an employer.
+Some managers may think that as long as they aren't requiring employees to work off the clock, then extra work is fine.
+But that isn't the case.

-Get Legal Help with Your Questions About Working Off the Clock
+Get Legal Help With Your Questions About Working off the Clock

 Next Steps